jonathanzhang53/gesture-recognizer/README.md

 `python src/gather_gestures.py ["1dollar" / "numeric"] [OPTIONAL: username] [OPTIONAL: sample # to resume at]`

+Gather either the "1dollar" gesture set or the "numeric" 0-9 gesture set.

+Usernames should begin with a prefix character such as 'n' for a subject drawing the numeric gesture set.

 TODO: insert image and description of process

-Gather either the "1dollar" gesture set or the "numeric" 0-9 gesture set.

-Once you collect your batch of user gestures, make sure to copy the data elsewhere before collecting a new batch to ensure that data from different experiments is separated.

 ## Data Exploration

-`python src/audit_gestures.py` after generating user_gestures from gesture data collection (run only ONCE)
+`python src/audit_gestures.py ['s' / 'n' / other prefix]` after generating user_gestures from gesture data collection (run only ONCE)

+Audit directories of subjects by specifying the gesture set prefix.

 TODO: insert GHOST image and description of process